Amazon Web Services

 JSON Policy Templates

 The following JSON policy templates can be used to create inline policies for IAM roles or users during configuration.
-The templates include both required and optional permissions that the temporary credentials grant to ElemBio Cloud.
+The templates include required and optional permissions that the temporary credentials grant to ElemBio Cloud.
 To limit the permissions of the IAM policy, update the template for your bucket and your planned activities in ElemBio Cloud.

 To access the correct JSON policy template, select the tab for your credential type.